Cyfrin/Updraft/courses/formal-verification/1-horse-store/67-ishappyhorse/+page.md

     timestamp                        // [timestamp, horseFedTimestamp] }
 ```
-In order to retain some items on the stack before our next operations we're going to exectute two `dup2`s.
+In order to retain some items on the stack before our next operations we're going to execute two `dup2`s.
 We'll then call `sub` in order to subtract our `horseFedTimestamp` from our current `timestamp`.

 ```js
 #define macro IS_HAPPY_HORSE() = takes (0) returns (0) {